Delay and Redundancy in Lossless Source Coding: An Upper Bound for

 \subsection{Proof of Theorem \ref{thrm:delay_redundancy}}

-In light of Lemma \ref{lem:gim_rep}, we can restrict our discussion to generalized interval-mapping encoders of the form (\ref{eq:int_map_for_d}).
-However, we will find it more flexible to consider a broader family of generalized interval-mapping encoders, satisfying the following conditions: \begin{enumerate}[(i)] \item For any $s\in\m{X}^*$, $\m{I}^\m{E}(s)$ is a union of at most $|\m{X}|^d$ intervals.\footnote{To disambiguate the statement, we clarify that any two intervals whose union is an interval are counted as a single interval.} \item For any $s\in\m{X}^*,x^d\in\m{X}^d$, $\m{I}^{\m{E}}(sx^d)$ contains no forbidden points of any of the intervals comprising $\m{I}^\m{E}(s)$.\footnote{Note that this is satisfied by (\ref{eq:int_map_for_d}), since $\mbi{\m{I}^\m{E}(sx^d)}$ is always contained in one of the intervals comprising $\m{I}^\m{E}(s)$.} \end{enumerate}
+In light of Lemma \ref{lem:gim_rep}, we can restrict our discussion to generalized interval--mapping encoders of the form (\ref{eq:int_map_for_d}).
+However, we will find it more convenient to consider a broader family of generalized interval--mapping encoders, satisfying the following conditions: \begin{enumerate}[(i)] \item For any $s\in\m{X}^*$, $\m{I}^\m{E}(s)$ is a union of at most $|\m{X}|^d$ intervals.\footnote{To disambiguate the statement, we clarify that any two intervals whose union is an interval are counted as a single interval.} \item For any $s\in\m{X}^*,x^d\in\m{X}^d$, $\m{I}^{\m{E}}(sx^d)$ contains no forbidden points from any of the intervals comprising $\m{I}^\m{E}(s)$.\footnote{Note that this is satisfied by (\ref{eq:int_map_for_d}), since $\mbi{\m{I}^\m{E}(sx^d)}$ is always contained in one of the intervals comprising $\m{I}^\m{E}(s)$.} \end{enumerate}